 Once the applications are virtualized, then one "install" that upgrades or patches does the same for all users of the application, saving an enormous amount of time and energy, he said.

 "The immediate and obvious benefit for an IT department is time savings," Gerringer said.
-"Another benefit of time savings
+"Another benefit of time savings is regression testing.
+Testing applications for compatibility with other applications can be very time consuming."

 By using SoftGrid, this regression testing is eliminated because the applications are not physically installed together, Gerringer said.
 "They live as completely separate entities and cannot interfere with one another.
 Patching or upgrading can be lumped into this category too."
 Only a single instance of the "installed" application is used, so only one instance needs be tested, he said.